project-alice-assistant/docs/docs/skill-development/builtin-intents.md

 To this point, nothing big or hard.
 What if I told you that the `AnswerYesOrNo` intent is already used by many skills?
 So if you have a little chance, your skill might by the first one to catch the intent but what if the `Yes` the user is answering is not meant for your skill?
 See where I'm going?
 You need to make sure the `AnswerYesOrNo` is actually meant for your skill at this moment.
 It is important to understand that Alice doesn't lock a skill while in dialogue.
 You could hypothetically answer `What time is it` instead of `Yes` and she'd answer you, forgetting about the reminder question.

 ### The solutions
 To solve these collision issues, we have implemented what we call `dialogStates`.
-You can either do the mapping in the `__init__` method, of you can use the `IntentHandler` decorator for easier cases.
+You can either do the mapping in the `__init__` method, or you can use the `IntentHandler` decorator for easier cases.

 #### The decorator way

-First thing, add you method for Alice to ask if the reminder can be safely deleted.
+First thing, add your method for Alice to ask if the reminder can be safely deleted.
 I'd imagine this method to be triggered if a reminder was just spoken.

 ```python
 def askDeleteReminder(self, siteId):